vis-kid/previewer/_posts/2016-11-17-SOLID-Ruby-Fundamentals-02.md

 # Dependency Injection

-The use of dependency injection is pretty typical strategy to achieve OCP.
+Through DI, we are feeding a class new behavior without changing it.
+A dependency can be easily injected within the constructor.
+We pass an object into the targeted class without letting it know what this object is all about.
 This technique allows us to extend already existing classes without modifying them.
 Since this is a frequent strategy to follow OCP, I thought we should give it a quick look.
 It’s also useful in terms of keeping objects simple and adhering to SRP.

 Injecting dependencies sounds like a mouthful, I know.
-Maybe its not a bad analogy to a vaccination.
 We inject behavior into classes without creating tight coupling between them.
 In fact, the less the injected class knows about other classes, the better off the all are.
 Ignorance is bliss in Object Oriented Design—maybe.
 Or “in part”, as politicians like to spin their arguments.
 Since this seems to be a lofty goal to achieve, I don’t want to propagate it as a rule of sorts.

-What is pretty clear though is that if a class uses the behavior of another, the code is more brittle due to tight coupling.
-If you change the name of the class or its API, things break.
-The amount of breakage is something we can try to limit though.
+It’s pretty clear that if a class uses the behavior of another class, the code is more brittle due to coupling.
+We want to make this connection as flexible as possible.
+When we need to refer to another class through its name directly, we create a stronger relationship, a stronger dependency between them.
+If you change the name of the class or its API, things break more easily.
+The amount of breakage is something we can try to limit with OCP in mind.

-Below is an example from the code in the previous article.
-As I addressed at the end of that article, it was not done in terms of refactoring.
-I hope that was clear that the refactorings targeted the Single Responsibility Principle first and foremost.
+Below is an example from the code of the previous article.
+As I mentioned at the end of that article, it wasn’t done in terms of refactoring.
+I hope it was clear that the previous refactorings targeted the “Single Responsibility Principle” first and foremost.
 I left the code in that condition because it was still not addressing the Open/Closed Principle in a few places.

-Please take a look and view it through the lens of what you have learned so far about being open for extension and closed for modification.
-There are definitely some issues here that make the code brittle.
+Please take another look and view it through the lens of what you have learned so far about being open for extension and closed for modification.
+There are definitely some issues here that make the code unnecessarily brittle.
 Think about how we can use dependency injection to decouple the affected classes.

 ## Old Podcast Scraper Code